-All degree seeking students are expected to be English proficient in reading and writing.
-All degree seeking courses are offered on campus and in English.
+LABI offers courses in English and in Spanish.
 LABI does not offer English language proficiency examinations such as the Test of English as a Foreign Language (TOEFL) nor does it provide ESL courses.
-Students need to show high school diploma or college courses to show proficiency in English.
+Students need to show a high school diploma or college courses to show proficiency in English.
+All degree programs require an earned high diploma or equivalent (U.S. or foreign).